stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 Composer updates regularly, so you should run this command fairly often.
 These instructions assume you are running the latest version.

-## Installing Composer on Windows WAMP
+## Installing composer on Windows WAMP
-For those that use WAMP as a development environment, [detailed information is available on installing using Composer.](/installation/windows-wamp#install-wamp)
+For those that use WAMP as a development environment, [detailed information is available on installing using Composer.](/getting_started/installation/windows/#composer)

 ## Create a new site